You are currently viewing Special Economic Zones in Kenya and Tax

 “a designated area where business enabling policies, integrated land uses and sector on-site and off-site infrastructure and utilities shall be provided or which has the potential to be developed whether, on a public, private or public-private basis where any goods introduced and specified goods provided are regarded in so far as imports duties and taxes are concerned as being outside the customs territory and wherein the benefits under this Act apply.”

 Therefore, SEZs operate under special laws outside the customs territory.
-This means that any supplies from the country to any of the zones is considered as an export for customs purposes.
-Besides, any supply to the country from any of the zones is considered an import for customs purposes.
+This means that any supplies from the country to any of the zones are considered as an export for customs.
+Besides, any supply to the country from any of the zones is considered an import for customs.

 Government Purpose for Special Economic Zones